 The game allows up to 16 players online and fours players can play offline through the campaign mode.
 There are two offline campaign modes in the game, one being the original story of the films and the second having a take on what would have happened if Sauron had won the battle and if Frodo didn’t throw the ring into the lava!

-Lord of the Rings Conquest is a straight forward hack and slash game developed by Pandemic Studios – they were the same developers who did Star Wars Battlefront, so if you have already played Star Wars Battlefront you will most likely know what Lord of the rings is all about.
-However this time instead of Jedis, Spaceships and lightsabers you have wizards, balrog and swords.
+Lord of the Rings Conquest is a straightforward hack and slash game developed by Pandemic Studios – they were the same developers who did Star Wars Battlefront, so if you have already played that, you will most likely know what this Lord of the Rings game is all about.
+However this time instead of Jedis, Spaceships and lightsabers you have wizards, Balrog and swords.

 The game allows four types of characters to choose from, each with their own unique fighting styles and abilities:

 - The Warrior character who is great in hand to hand combat and can string together combos that unleash flame attacks.